Arxari/HyprSwitcher/README.md

-### A GTK4 utility to find and switche between launched apps on Hyprland
+### A GTK4 utility to find and switch between launched apps on Hyprland

 ### Controls
 1. When launched you automatically enter search